turnerluke/ML-algos/gradient_descent/writeup.md

 Gradient descent seeks to find a local minimum of the **cost function** by adjusting model parameters.
 The **cost function** (or loss function) maps variables onto a real number representing a "cost" or value to be minimized.

-For our model optimization, we'll perform **least squares optimization**, where we seek to minimize the sum of the differences between our predicted values, and the data values. **Equation 1** presents the cost function
+For our model optimization, we'll perform **least squares optimization**, where we seek to minimize the sum of the differences between our predicted values, and the data values. **Equation 1** presents the quadratic cost function we'll use.

 ![Least Squares Cost Function](https://github.com/turnerluke/ML-algos/blob/main/gradient_descent/Equ1.png)